Multirate partially explicit scheme for multiscale flow problems: Construction of multiscale spaces

 where $\phi_{\text{aux},j}^{(i)} \in V_{\text{aux}}^{(i)}$ is an auxiliary basis.

 The multiscale space is then $V_{cem} := \text{span} \{\psi_{{cem},j}^{(i)}, \; 1\leq j \leq l_i, 1 \leq i \leq N_c\}$, it is an approximation to the global space $V_{\text{glo}}$.

-Note that the construction of CEM basis which we have presented here is general and can handle complex heterogeneous permeability field $\kappa$ with high contrast.
-In a fractured media where the media configurations are explicitly known, here the assumption is valid in many real applications, we can consider the simplified construction.
+Note that the construction of CEM basis which we have presented here is general and can handle complex heterogeneous permeability field $\kappa$ (with high contrast).
+In this work, we assume $\kappa$ is a fractured media, where the value of $\kappa$ in the background region (called matrix) and in the fractured region are constants with high contrast, and the configuration of the highly permeable fractures in the domain is explicitly known.
+This assumption is reasonable in many real applications, thus we can consider a simplified construction of the basis functions in this case.